molab-itp/content-2025-09/README.md

 At the completion of this course, the student should be able to:

-- use the Swift language to create iOS apps that use the native capabilities iOS hardware
+- use the Swift language to create iOS apps that use native hardware capabilities
 - research Apple developer documentation and sample code to use Apple developer frameworks effectively
 - research open source libraries to rapidly add features to native iOS apps
 - become familiar with the Xcode development workflow